Rangers vs Antwerp: UEFA Europa League background, form guide, previous meetings

 Links and trivia

-• Rangers' Romanian midfielder Ianis Hagi spent the first half of 2019/20 in Belgium with Genk before joining the Scottish club on loan.
+• Rangers' Romanian midfielder Ianis Hagi spent the first half of 2019/20 in Belgium with Genk before joining the Scottish club, initially on loan.

 • Roofe joined Rangers from Anderlecht in August 2020.
 His final match for the Brussels club was a 0-0 draw away to Antwerp on 27 December 2019.